ihh/bracery/README.md

 [Basic demo](http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/index.html) (source in [web/](web/))

-The symbol definitions in this example are from @galaxykate's [online tutorial](http://www.crystalcodepalace.com/traceryTut.html) to Tracery.
+The symbol definitions in this example are from Kate Compton (@galaxykate)'s [online tutorial](http://www.crystalcodepalace.com/traceryTut.html) to Tracery.
-They are used throughout this README as an example, duplicated below (under [From NodeJS](#from-nodejs)). and can also be found in the file [examples/travel.json](examples/travel.json) in the Bracery repository,
+They are used throughout this README as an example, duplicated below (under [From NodeJS](#from-nodejs)).
+These symbol defintions can also be [found](examples/travel.json), along with other examples from Kate's online tutorial, in the [examples](examples/) directory of this repository.

 ## From the command line